CTA Prompts: 13 Templates for Call-to-Actions That Convert

 8. Newsletter CTA

-Write a newsletter sign-up CTA for "{newsletter topic}".
+Write a newsletter sign-up CTA for "[newsletter topic]".
 50 words.
-Include: what they will get, frequency, 1 specific past-issue title.
+Include: what they will get, frequency, and 1 specific past-issue title.
 No "join our community".

 9. Trust-signal pre-CTA

 Write the 2-line trust-signal block that goes directly above a CTA on a landing page.
-Pull from these proof points: {logos / numbers / quotes}.
-Pick the 1 number and 1 quote that earn the click best.
+Pull from these proof points: [logos / numbers / quotes].
+Pick the 1 number and 1 quote that earn the click best, and put the number first.

 10. Re-engagement CTA

-Write a re-engagement CTA for users who signed up but haven't come back in 30 days.
-Product: {product}.
-Format: 1 line acknowledging the gap, 1 line on what is new since they left, 1 button copy. ≤60 words.
+Write a re-engagement CTA for users who signed up but haven't returned in 30 days.
+Product: [product].
+Format: 1 line acknowledging the gap, 1 line on what is new since they left, 1 button copy.
+Under 60 words.
+Don't guilt them.

 11. Pricing-page “talk to us” CTA

 Write a "talk to us" CTA for the enterprise tier.
-Audience: a buyer at {role} in {company size}.
-Format: 1 line on what the call covers, 1 line on what they will leave with, 1 button.
+Audience: a buyer at [role] in a [company size] company.
+Format: 1 line on what the call covers, 1 line on what they leave with, 1 button.
 No "schedule a free demo".

-Write a 60-word "this is not for you if" disqualifier that goes above a CTA.
+Write a 60-word "this is not for you if" block to place above a CTA.
 List 2-3 honest reasons someone should skip the product.
-Counter-intuitively, this boosts conversion among the right fit.
+Counter-intuitively, this raises conversion among the right fit by filtering out the wrong one.

 13. CTA A/B variant generator

-My current CTA: "{cta}".
+My current CTA: "[cta]".
 Generate 6 A/B variants.
-Vary 1 element at a time: verb, specificity, friction signal, urgency, social proof.
-Mark each with the 1 element changed.
+Vary exactly 1 element at a time: verb, specificity, friction signal, urgency, social proof.
+Label each with the single element changed so I can attribute the result.

 Common mistakes

-• CTA mismatched with reader temperature (asking to buy at the end of a how-to nobody finished for purchase intent)
+• CTA mismatched with reader temperature — asking a how-to reader who never finished to buy.

-• Vague verbs (“Learn more”) — your tracking can’t tell you what failed
+• Vague verbs (“Learn more”) — your analytics can’t tell you what failed.

-• No trust-signal pre-context for high-commitment CTAs (price, demo) — friction sits where reassurance should be
+• No trust block above a high-commitment CTA (price, demo) — friction sits where reassurance should be.

-• Identical CTA copy across a 3-stage funnel — cold / warm / hot readers need different asks
+• Identical CTA copy across a 3-stage funnel — cold, warm, and hot readers need different asks.

 Tags: #Prompt #Writing #Copywriting